UWC2-PYTHON/ProgrammingInPython/source/modules/PythonClasses.rst

     TypeError: grow() takes at most 2 arguments (3 given)

-Huh????
+Huh?
 I only gave two arguments!

-``self`` is implicitly passed in for you by Python. so it actually *did* get three!
+``self`` is implicitly passed in for you by Python.
+So it actually *did* get three!

 Functions (methods) are First Class Objects
 -------------------------------------------

 Note that in Python, functions are first class objects, so a method *is* an attribute.

-All the same rules apply about attribute access: note that the methods are defined in the class -- so they are class attributes.
+All the same rules apply about attribute access.
+Note that the methods are defined in the class, so they are class attributes.

-All the instances share the same methods -- there is only one copy of each method.
+All the instances share the same methods.
+There is only one copy of each method.

-But each method gets its own namespace when it is actually called, so there is no confusion -- just like when you call a regular function multiple times.
+But each method gets its own namespace when it is actually called, so there is no confusion, just like when you call a regular function multiple times.

 Manipulating Attributes
 -----------------------

 Python makes it very easy to manipulate object's attributes -- you can access them with the "dot" notation, and simply set them like any other variable.
-With the Circle class above:
+With the ``Circle`` class above:

 .. code-block:: python